ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This section lists the specifications of this profile based on the requirements of the framework, as requested in {{Section C of RFC9200}}.

-* Optionally, define new methods for the client to discover the necessary permissions and AS for accessing a resource, different from the one proposed in {{RFC9200}}: Not specified.
+* Optionally, define new methods for the client to discover the necessary permissions and AS for accessing a resource, different from the one proposed in {{RFC9200}}: AS discovery is supported by using the EAD item Request Creation Hints as described in {{as-creation-hints}}.

 * Optionally, specify new grant types: Not specified.